Calming Your Nervous System, Integrating Hands and Eyes (37m, temporarily free)

 • Nick Strauss-Klein on October 11, 2022 at 11:23 am

-Yes: palm facing the wall beneath your feet is usually the most neutral position for folks for “unclosed” hands.
-That’s what we’re looking for.
+Yes: palm facing the wall beneath your feet is usually the most neutral position for folks for “unclosed” hands, assuming your elbows are positioned as described (arms first formed a “letter T,” straight out to the sides at the height of your shoulders, then elbows bent 90 degrees).

 And yup, this type of study is particularly soporific!
 Some folks use it in the middle of the night for insomnia.